Return Home

 Dimly lit bar with a gothic theme, featuring purple lighting, leather seating, chandeliers, and an octopus sculpture over the bar.

-The bar sits at the far side of the entrance, to the right a fireplace and bust are lit in the same spooky green seen earlier in the foyer.
+Inside, the bar sits at the far side of the entrance, to the right a fireplace and bust are lit in the same spooky green seen earlier in the foyer.
 At the center of the room, an eclectic aquarium sits with a ghost fish atop.
 This is a special homage to Rolly Crump’s “Aquarium with Ghost Fish”.

 A dimly lit bar with ornate decor, featuring bartenders behind a green marble counter.
 Patrons are gathered in front, and various bottles are displayed on the counter.